Councillor's 'disappointing' 43 per cent attendance record

 In 2021 Greening attended 12 out of 15 full council meetings, three out of four regulatory committee meetings and zero out of eight operation committee meetings.

-Long-standing Lakes and Murchison ward councillor and operations committee chair, Stuart Bryant, says Greening's lack of attendance means other councillors have to pick up the work.
+Long-standing Lakes and Murchison ward councillor and operations committee chairman, Stuart Bryant, says Greening's lack of attendance means other councillors have to pick up the work.

-"The two other Richmond ward councillors are all pulling their weight fairly," he says.
+"The two other Richmond ward councillors are all pulling their weight fairly.

 "He should perhaps consider whether he wants to be a councillor."